jetheesan/jetheesan/README.md

 Welcome to my GitHub!
 I'm a full-stack developer with a strong background in both healthcare and technology, with hands-on experience in operations, strategy, and product development.
 I have a passion for building impactful projects that drive innovation and efficiency.

 ## 🌟 About Me
-- 💼 **Current Role:** Recent graduate from Makers Academy, a leading coding bootcamp.
+- **Current Role:** Recent graduate from Makers Academy, a leading coding bootcamp.
-- 🎓 **Education:** MEng in Chemical & Process Engineering from the University of Leeds.
+- **Education:** MEng in Chemical & Process Engineering from the University of Leeds.
+- **Past Experience:**
-- 💡 **Past Experience:** Drove product innovation by launching Piper's learning platform and executing strategic operations, following my role at SHJ Hospital Pipelines, where I improved estimation accuracy, led successful client negotiations, and enhanced client relations.
+  - **Piper:** Drove product innovation by launching the learning platform and managing strategic operations.
+  - **SHJ Hospital Pipelines:** Improved estimation accuracy, led client negotiations, and enhanced client relations.
-- 🚀 **Current Focus:** Full-stack development with expertise in Python, JavaScript, Kotlin, and more.
+- **Current Focus:** Full-stack development with expertise in Python, JavaScript, Kotlin, and more.

 ## 🔧 Tech Stack
 - **Programming Languages:** Python, JavaScript, Kotlin